-The absence of reflection on the importance of AM in the negotiating halls of COP27 is a major concern for those aware of the accelerating impacts of climate change and the now closed window of opportunity for these to be averted by a policy limited to decarbonisation.
+The absence of reflection on the importance of AC in the negotiating halls of COP27 is a major concern for those aware of the accelerating impacts of climate change and the now closed window of opportunity for these to be averted by a policy limited to decarbonisation.
 The one major step forward at COP27 was the acceptance of the need for a loss and damage fund, although we are a long way from that being operational.
 However, the viability of such a fund depends on the ravages of climate change not spiralling out of control.
-A little more focus on that would make the progress on loss and damage more meaningful.
+A little more focus on cooling would make the progress on loss and damage more meaningful.